DrBit/MA_keyboard/README.md

 This file descrives the basic functionality of the Arduino PS2 Keyboard Arnet Sender for Grand MA2

-The basic use is to have a standard PS2 Keyboard attacehd to arduino and translate each single keycode into `Art-Net` pakets and broadcast them trough the arduino ethernet into a network.
+The basic use is to have a standard PS2 Keyboard attached to `Arduino uno` and translate each single keycode into `Art-Net` pakets and broadcast them trough ethernet into a network.

 Circuit
 =======